Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Methodology

 \subsection{Halo finders}

-For the purpose of testing the HMF calibration against the choice of the halo finder, we have used \ahf,\footnote{\url{http://popia.ft.uam.es/AHF/Download.html}} \subfind,\footnote{See n.
-1.} \velociraptor,\footnote{\url{https://github.com/pelahi/VELOCIraptor-STF}} \denhf, and \rockstar\footnote{\url{https://bitbucket.org/gfcstanford/rockstar}} to extract halo catalogs from the different simulation sets.
-While all these algorithms are based on a Spherical Overdensity (SO) method to define halo boundaries, they differ in the method applied to identify the centre from which spheres are grown.
-For each of these halo finders, we provide below a very short description of their main characteristics, while we refer to the original papers where they have been presented.
-We further refer to \citet{Knebe:2011rx} for an extensive and detailed comparison between different halo-finders. \begin{itemize} \item \ahf~\citep{Gill:2004km,Knollmann:2009pb} deploys an AMR algorithm to identify prospective halos centers as density peaks on the end-leaves of the refined tree. \item \denhf~\citep{Despali:2015yla} determines prospective halo centers as peaks of the density field estimated using the inverse of the cubic distance to the $n$-th closest neighbors. \item \subfind~\citep{Springel:2000qu,Springel:2020plp} determines halo centers by first executing a parallel implementation of the 3D friends-of-friends~\citep[FOF, see, for instance,][]{Davis:1985rj} algorithm and then by assigning it to the position of the particle with the lowest potential. \item \velociraptor~\citep{Elahi:2019wap} can operate very similarly to \subfind\ if required.
-Additionally, the user can choose three group finders: 3DFOF, 6DFOF~\citep[see, for instance,][]{Diemand:2006ey}, and a 6DFOF with adaptive velocity scale.
-Lastly, halo centers are defined as the group's center of mass. \item \rockstar~\citep{Behroozi:2011ju} starts by partitioning the simulation volume into 3DFOF groups for straightforward parallelization.
+For the purpose of testing the HMF calibration against the choice of the halo finder, we used \ahf,\footnote{\url{http://popia.ft.uam.es/AHF/Download.html}} \subfind,\footnote{See n.
+1.} \velociraptor,\footnote{\url{https://github.com/pelahi/VELOCIraptor-STF}} \denhf, and \rockstar\footnote{\url{https://bitbucket.org/gfcstanford/rockstar}} to extract halo catalogues from the different simulation sets.
+While all these algorithms are based on a spherical overdensity (SO) method to define halo boundaries, they differ in the method applied to identify the centre from which spheres are grown.
+For each of these halo finders, we provide a very short description of their main characteristics below, while we refer to the original papers where they have been presented.
+We further refer to \citet{Knebe:2011rx} for an extensive and detailed comparison of the different halo finders. \begin{itemize} \item \ahf~\citep{Gill:2004km,Knollmann:2009pb} deploys an AMR algorithm to identify prospective halos centres as density peaks on the end-leaves of the refined tree. \item \denhf~\citep{Despali:2015yla} determines prospective halo centres as peaks of the density field estimated using the inverse of the cubic distance to the $n$-th closest neighbours. \item \subfind~\citep{Springel:2000qu,Springel:2020plp} determines halo centres by first executing a parallel implementation of the 3D friends-of-friends~\citep[FOF, see e.g.][]{Davis:1985rj} algorithm and then by assigning it to the position of the particle with the lowest potential. \item \velociraptor~\citep{Elahi:2019wap} can operate very similarly to \subfind\ if required.
+Additionally, the user can choose three group finders: 3DFOF, 6DFOF~\citep[see e.g.][]{Diemand:2006ey}, and a 6DFOF with adaptive velocity scale.
+Lastly, halo centres are defined as the group's centre of mass. \item \rockstar~\citep{Behroozi:2011ju} starts by partitioning the simulation volume into 3DFOF groups for straightforward parallelization.
 An adaptive and recursive 6DFOF algorithm is then run for each group, creating a hierarchical set of FOF subgroups.
-Halo centers are computed by averaging the positions of the particles belonging to the innermost subgroup in the hierarchy.
-We run the \consistent\footnote{\url{https://bitbucket.org/pbehroozi/consistent-trees}} algorithm on top of the previously extracted \rockstar\ catalogs. \consistent\ was shown in~\citet{Behroozi:2011js} to improve the consistency of the halo catalogs using a dynamical tracking of halo progenitors. \end{itemize} It is important to note that we employ the same halo mass definition; thus, the algorithms above will differ only in the centering definition and, more importantly, in their hierarchical conditions, i.e., the requirements to discriminate between structures and substructures.
-Unless stated otherwise, we only consider inclusive SO masses, i.e., including all particles inside the virial radius regardless of whether they are gravitationally bound.
+Halo centres are computed by averaging the positions of the particles belonging to the innermost subgroup in the hierarchy.
+We run the \consistent\footnote{\url{https://bitbucket.org/pbehroozi/consistent-trees}} algorithm on top of the previously extracted \rockstar\ catalogues. \consistent\ was shown in~\citet{Behroozi:2011js} to improve the consistency of the halo catalogues using a dynamical tracking of halo progenitors. \end{itemize} It is important to note that we employ the same halo mass definition; thus, the algorithms above will differ only in the centring definition and, more importantly, in their hierarchical conditions, that is, the requirements to discriminate between structures and substructures.
+Unless stated otherwise, we only consider inclusive SO masses, that is, including all particles inside the virial radius regardless of whether they are gravitationally bound.